Daemen Social Work Creates Impact with Service Link Stop

 - Undergraduate Students

-Daemen College’s own Social Work and Sociology Department has joined many local agencies to help form the Erie County Service Link Stop, a safe and welcoming environment which connects individuals leaving detention with comprehensive services to help them not only adjust in their community, but thrive in it.
+Daemen University’s own Social Work and Sociology Department has joined many local agencies to help form the Erie County Service Link Stop, a safe and welcoming environment which connects individuals leaving detention with comprehensive services to help them not only adjust in their community, but thrive in it.

 “The Service Link Stop is an important collaborative, which is changing life outcomes of individuals served by our criminal justice systems,” said Maggie Dreyer, director of field education and clinical instructor for Daemen’s social work and sociology department.
 “Our joint effort is giving students an opportunity to implement evidenced based interventions with this population while engaged in their field work.”